 Joey Hishon Contract Information:

-Hishon signed a one-year, two-way contract with the Avalanche on Monday.
+Hishon signed a two-year contract with Jokerit Helsinki of the KHL on Monday.

 To instantly reveal our fantasy analysis of every player – including Joey Hishon – simply subscribe now.

 Age is determined on October 1st of each season.No Yes